 But, be aware some ‘universal’ adapters are not actually universal.
 For example, I needed a specific one for Namibia, which none of my ‘universal’ adapters fit.
 Also, one of my old ‘universal’ adapters does not fit the J-type sockets used in Switzerland (where they use both C and J types), which caught me out when I was in Lauterbrunnen in June.

-However, this travel adapter is very versatile (and does work with both C&J!).
+So, since then I bought a new one – this travel adapter is much more versatile (and does work with both C&J!).

 4. Re-Usable Water Bottle

 You need water with you when you’re exploring, whether you’re on a city break or exploring some wild place.
 To avoid buying single-use plastics, consider a reusable bottle that you can fill as you need.
 I like a small-ish one that fits in the bottle pocket of my backpack.